mansayk/fastmorph/README.md

 ## Using
 You can try it [here] (http://corpus.tatar/index_en.php?openinframe=search/index_en.html).
-There are different search examples in our [manual] (http://corpus.tatar/manual/tatcorpus_instruction_eng.pdf).
+There are different search examples in our [Corpus' manual] (http://corpus.tatar/manual/tatcorpus_instruction_eng.pdf).
 If you have any questions about using [fastmorph] (https://github.com/mansayk/fastmorph) in your projects, please contact us by [tatcorpus@gmail.com] (mailto:tatcorpus@gmail.com).
 Also we ask you to let us know where this search engine is used and, if you don't mind, we will publish here links to those projects.